Antisemitism in Norway: 2011 complaint by Israeli embassy

 The Norwegian Broadcasting Council is composed of eight members appointed by the Norwegian parliament and six appointed by the government.
 In April 2011, it appointed an independent external investigation by Middle East expert Cecilie Hellestveit of the International Law and Policy Unit into complaints made by the Israeli embassy in Norway that the Norwegian Broadcasting (NRK) had been biased.
 A majority of the council decided that NRK's coverage had been "reliable, balanced and thorough".

 Kosher meat production ban and boycott of members of Israel's academia

-Alan M. Dershowitz stated, regarding efforts by Norwegian academics to institute a boycott of Israelis that while administrations of Norwegian universities "have refused to go along with this form of collective punishment of all Israeli academics... in practice...Jewish pro-Israel speakers are subject to a de facto boycott" and cited this as a reason why the faculties of several Norwegian universities refused to invite him to speak about Israel (although he did subsequently give three lectures at the invitation of student groups).
+Alan Dershowitz stated, regarding efforts by Norwegian academics to institute a boycott of Israelis that while administrations of Norwegian universities "have refused to go along with this form of collective punishment of all Israeli academics... in practice...Jewish pro-Israel speakers are subject to a de facto boycott" and cited this as a reason why the faculties of several Norwegian universities refused to invite him to speak about Israel (although he did subsequently give three lectures at the invitation of student groups).
 Dershowitz wrote that the only other country that prevented him from lecturing at its universities was South Africa during the apartheid era.